PhilippSalvisberg/docker-oddgendemo-cdb/README.md

 3. wait around **30 minutes** until the Oracle database instance is created and APEX is installed in the pluggable database.
 Check logs with ```docker logs -f -t ocdb```.
 The container is ready to use when the last line in the log is ```Database ready to use.
 Enjoy! ;-)```.
 The container stops if an error occurs.
 Check the logs to determine how to proceed.

-Feel free to stop the docker container after a successful installation with ```docker stop ocdb```.
-The container should shutdown the database gracefully and persist the data fully (ready for backup).
+Feel free to stop the docker container after a successful installation with ```docker stop -t 30 ocdb```.
+The container should shutdown the database gracefully within the given 30 seconds and persist the data fully (ready for backup).
 Next time you start the container using ```docker start ocdb``` the database will start up.

 ### Options